The Beginner’s Guide to Learning Piano

 Like with all things in life (and especially with piano), practice makes perfect!
-One of the biggest mistakes when learning how to play piano for beginners is to not have a method to your piano practice.
+One of the biggest mistakes that beginners make when learning piano, is not creating any structure for their piano practice.
 You need a consistent routine and some clear, achievable goals.
 But practice shouldn’t be a chore: the more you enjoy practicing, the more likely you are to get better.
 The purpose of this chapter is to provide you with a strong practice method that will help you improve and, most importantly, have fun.

 Start learning piano today.

 Check out our membership plans and join the 64,000 people who are learning piano with Playground Sessions.

 How can you get better at the piano, while also cultivating a healthy, positive musical attitude?
 Here are some general tips:

 - Commit to a practice schedule.
 Write it down, and do your best to stick with it.
 It’s important to have a consistent routine, so that your piano practice is stable, reliable, and positive, even when life is chaotic.
 Whatever commitment you can make is better than nothing.
 If you have only a few minutes to practice a few times a week, that’s great.
 Think of it like physical exercise in this regard.

 - Set some concrete goals.
 Write them down.
 Why do you want to learn the piano, anyway?
 Is there a particular song you want to learn?
 Do you want to play something in front of your friends?
 Your musical goals don’t need to be ambitious: in fact, it’s more helpful to set small, simple goals that feel like they’re within your reach.
 The point is to motivate you, not stress you out.